deepjoy10x/aboUTME/README.md

 The basic idea is that when the presence sensor's state changed to not present, that means your car is leaving so it closes the garage door;
-When the presence sensor's state changed to present,
+When the presence sensor's state changed to present, that means your car is arriving so it opens the garage door.

+One tricky thing is that presence sensor may report false state changes.
+When the presence sensor loses connection to the hub, the state will change to not present and the SmartApp will try to close your garage door.
+This is not a big deal,
+but when it restore the connection to the hub, the state will change to present and the SmartApp will try to open your garage door, and that's a thing to avoid.

+To resolve this false report problem, there's an option called "Real close threshold" in this SmartApp.